cladiom/munich-scripts/README.md

 ### Managing Services

-How do you add or delete the services when they are not needed.
+How do you add or delete the services based in your need.

 ## Roadmap

 I intend to move to Python with Docker in order to have a better development/deployment infrastructure.

-Next would be to host a website.

 ## Contributions